alphagov/transition-config/README.md

 * `homepage` — URL for new site, used to redirect '/'

 Optional:
-* `title` — site title for 410 page.
-Currently ignored by Transition and Bouncer.
+* `homepage_title` — site title for 404/410 pages.
+Defaults to organisation title.
+Should fit into the sentence: "Visit the new [title] site at [furl or homepage]"
 * `extra_organisation_slugs` — additional organisations which own this site.
 Used for access control in Transition.
 * `furl` — friendly URL displayed on 404/410 pages.
 Should redirect to the `homepage`.
 * `aliases` — list of alias domains